Adidas shortlists bidders in Reebok sale -sources

-FRANKFURT, July 1 (Reuters) - Adidas (ADSGn.DE) has drawn up a shortlist of bidders for its Reebok brand as it seeks to draw a line under an ill-fated investment that never lived up to the German sporting goods company's expectations, sources close to the matter said.
+FRANKFURT (Reuters) - Adidas has drawn up a shortlist of bidders for its Reebok brand as it seeks to draw a line under an ill-fated investment that never lived up to the German sporting goods company’s expectations, sources close to the matter said.

-U.S. rival Wolverine (WWW.N), which has partnered with brand transformation specialist Authentic Brands Group, has been asked to submit a final bid in August, as have buyout firms Advent, CVC, Cerberus and Sycamore, the sources said.
+U.S. rival Wolverine, which has partnered with brand transformation specialist Authentic Brands Group, has been asked to submit a final bid in August, as have buyout firms Advent, CVC, Cerberus and Sycamore, the sources said.

-Adidas bought U.S. fitness label Reebok for $3.8 billion in 2006 to help to compete with arch-rival Nike (NKE.N), but its sluggish performance led to repeated calls from investors to dispose of the brand, which is now expected to fetch up to 1 billion euros ($1.2 billion).
+Adidas bought U.S. fitness label Reebok for $3.8 billion in2006 to help to compete with arch-rival Nike, but itssluggish performance led to repeated calls from investors todispose of the brand, which is now expected to fetch up to1 billion euros ($1.2 billion).

 Adidas declined to comment.